User Guide

 Mesh File

-can handle unstructured mixed elements; however, there are some cautions.
+pyBaram can handle unstructured mixed elements; however, there are some limitations.
 Currently, only a single unstructured zone can be solved.
 It is important that volumes and faces are appropriately labeled.
 The volume label for a single zone should be set as fluid, and faces assigned for boundary conditions must have distinct labels.

 Configuration File

-simulation are specified in the configuration file.
-This file is written in the INI file format, and it is parsed using the configparser
+The parameters for pyBaram simulation are specified in the configuration file.
+This file is written in the INI file format, and it is parsed using the configparser module.
+The following sections provide details on the sections and parameters.

 Backends

-The backend section configures how to run pybaram
+The backend section configures how to run pybaram.

 [backend-cpu]

-Parameterize cpu backend with
+Parameterize CPU backend with

 multi-thread — for selecting the multi-threading layer.
 This parameter passes to

-— use only one thread for the program.
-It is default value.
+single— use only one thread for the program.
+This is the default value.
 If you are running with only MPI parallel computation, please use it.
-Some numerical schemes only support single thread option.parallel
+Some numerical schemes only support single thread option.parallel— use the default multi-threading layer ofNumba.
+Depending on the libraries,omportbbis used.omp— use OpenMP multi-threading layer.tbb— use Intel Threading building Blocks multi-threading layer.

 Example: